insurello/recruiting/Interviews.md

 ```
 ## Details
 ### Meet and greet
+1. Meet the candidate *PROPERLY*.
+Show them respect by being on time and greet them by the door etc.
+   - We want to give the candidate a good first impression
-1. We tell the candidate about our interviewing process, which steps there are and that we give feedback within 1 workday after each step.
+2. We tell the candidate about our interviewing process, which steps there are and that we give feedback within 1 workday after each step.
-2. We start by telling the candidate about ourselves personally, and what Insurello does and **what our values are**
+3. We start by telling the candidate about ourselves personally, and what Insurello does and **what our values are**
-3. The candidate tells us about herself/himself
+4. The candidate tells us about herself/himself
-4. Super casual talking and we try to get a "feel" on the candidate.
+5. Super casual talking and we try to get a "feel" on the candidate.
 Goals?
 Experiences?
 Hobbies?
    - A question to the candidate about how she/he solves a tech/solution disagreement with team members could be interesting.
-5. We tell the candidate that we will get in touch again later the same day or the next work-day.
+6. We tell the candidate that we will get in touch again later the same day or the next work-day.
-6. We get in touch with the candidate and either terminate the process and provide some feedback or we continue and book the next meeting or send code test.
+7. We get in touch with the candidate and either terminate the process and provide some feedback or we continue and book the next meeting or send code test.
+8. It's also important to say good bye properly.
+It can get awkward or confusing if someone just leaves mid meeting without saying good bye.
+  - Remember to thank the candidate for their time (or say thanks in some other nice way).
+  - We want to give the candidate a good "last" impression

 ### Communication and planning
 If we are quite sure of the candidate's technical skill level within our tech stack it we will try actively to test the candidate's communication skills and how well the candidate is at structuring her/his work and problem solving.